vtwireless/SAS/README.md

 * ### FrontEnd directory
 This directory contains an angular frontend to view/access the features of the MD-SAS.
 While MD-SAS can be directly accessed via REST APIs, this frontend provides an easier way to view/access MD-SAS features.
+To start the frontend, Use this command: **$env:NODE_OPTIONS="--openssl-legacy-provider"** before running `npm run start` Or: **use node version <=16**.
-To start the frontend, one needs to simply execute `npm run start` in a terminal.
+One needs to simply execute `npm run start` in a terminal.
 At the time of creating this document, the frontend server is accessible over `port 4200`.

 * ### archive directory